daetal-us/pantoglot/README.md

 The simplest method of utilization is via docker either building and running the docker image locally or using the public image:

 ```
-$ docker run -v local/path/to/repo:/repo -it polyglot /repo
+$ docker run -v local/path/to/repo:/stage -it polyglot
 ```

+The image currently defaults to `/stage` for analysis when no path is specified.

-Or, install the gem locally.
+Alternatively, install the gem locally.
 (Note that the dependency on Linguist inherits added dependency complexities requiring [environment-specific resolution](https://github.com/github/linguist#dependencies).)

 ```
 $ gem install pantoglot